Skip to main content

-How to Prepare for Your Medicine 3.0 Executive Physical: What to Expect
+How to Prepare for Your Executive Physical

 You’ve scheduled your executive physical—a comprehensive health assessment that goes far beyond a standard checkup.
 You’re investing $2,000-$4,000 and several hours of your time to get detailed insight into your health.